lucaminudel/The-fantastic-four-of-Continuous-Delivery/README.md

 ## Version 2c-Latent-to-live-code + toggle

 This version includes additional code in Program to inquire also for the simulation parameters of the temperature.
-It also includes additional code i Storage to persist and retrieve the temperature parameters (introducing the v11 of the db).
+It also includes additional code in Storage to persist and retrieve the temperature parameters (introducing the v11 of the db).

-Because the db version v11 break beckward compatibility, this would make it "impossible" to rollback to the previous version in case of a showstopper bug, leaving us without a viable remediation plan.
+Because the db version v11 break backward compatibility, this would make it "impossible" to rollback to the previous version in case of a showstopper bug, leaving us without a viable remediation plan.
 For that reason, a feature toggle is introduced here to switch the new feature on and off, making it possible to:
 - test the new version working on db v11 in the dev/test environment
 - continue testing the latent-to-live code and the last latent changes in the prod environment,
-- release this verion with the toggle off to keep it working with db v10.
+- release this version with the toggle off to keep it working with db v10.

 This version is a step-stone for creating a forward compatible version (next version 3a) to manage the breaking changes on the db.

-- **Backward compativility breaking changes: none (yes with toggle on).**
+- **Backward compatibility breaking changes: none (yes with toggle on).**

 - **Rollback version: v2b (none with toggle on).**